 Deny is from Oldham in the UK, a place with a football club with the same logo as our major sponsor (an owl).
 It was his destiny to join Forest.
 There are whispers that he may have represented England in some form of martial art, but no-one is game to ask him about it.

+Joe has been actively involved with Forest Baseball Club for a number of years, both as a junior coach and a senior player and manager.
 His baseball knowledge is invaluable to the club, evidenced by him being recognised by his former club (Ryde Hawks) as their first ever inductee into their Baseball Hall of Fame.

 Joe is the Vice President of MMWL, the governing committee for senior non-representative baseball in Manly (park baseball).
 He spends an inordinate amount of time working on the baseball fields and is quite possibly the most valuable member of the entire MWDBA*.

 Joe’s the sort of guy every club wishes they had.
 However he is not good at climbing ladders.

 * The views expressed in this blurb are the opinion of the author.